Beaver County, Oklahoma: Politics

 Although at one time competitive, Beaver has become strongly Republican in presidential elections.
 The last Democratic candidate to win the county was Harry Truman in 1948.
 In every election since 2000, the Republican presidential candidate has received over 85% of the county's vote.

 It is part of Oklahoma's 3rd congressional district and as such is represented by Frank Lucas.
 In the Oklahoma Senate it is part of the 27th district and is represented by Republican Casey Murdock.
 In the Oklahoma House of Representatives it is part of the 61st district and is represented by Republican Kenton Patzkowsky.

 Economy

 Beaver County's economy has largely been based on agriculture since the turn of the 20th century.
 At first, the major crop was broomcorn, but that was overtaken by wheat in the 1920s.
 Railroads connected the county to agricultural markets and stimulated an influx of new farmers.
 Beginning in 1912, the Wichita Falls and Northwestern Railway built a line from Woodward through Gate to Forgan.
-Beaver, Meade and Englewood Railroad completed a spur in 1915 from Beaver to Forgan, which was extended westward in 1925–1927 to Hooker.
+The Beaver, Meade and Englewood Railroad completed a spur in 1915 from Beaver to Forgan, which was extended westward in 1925–1927 to Hooker.
 New towns arose along the rail lines or old ones relocated along them.